Quickstart: Create a Power Platform Tools project

 Use the Power Platform solution template

 The Power Platform solution template is a good starting point for any new solution.
 You can add and remove projects to and from the solution.
-However, you should not remove the CrmPackage project.
-Doing so will cause deployment of the Power Platform solution to the target environment to fail.
+However, you shouldn't remove the CrmPackage project.
+Doing so causes deployment of the Power Platform solution to the target environment to fail.

 A Power Platform solution must contain one and only one CrmPackage project.
 Otherwise, the Dataverse solution deployment will fail.

-The plug-in library and workflow library project templates are typically used for more advanced scenarios where you may want to add multiple custom code assemblies to a Power Platform solution or if you are only interested in developing that specific custom code component.
+The plug-in library and workflow library project templates are typically used for more advanced scenarios.
+For example, where you may want to add multiple custom code assemblies to a Power Platform solution or if you're only interested in developing that specific custom code component.
 Before you can deploy a solution that contains only a project of these types, you must add a CrmPackage project to the Visual Studio solution.

 The easy way to create a Power Platform solution containing a CrmPackage project and optionally a plug-in and/or workflow activity project is to use the Power Platform Solution Template.
 To create that solution, follow these next steps.